Daily COVID-19 update: Freeborn County reports third death - Albert Lea Tribune

 • Waseca County: four new cases, 397 total cases

+According to the Minnesota Department of Health, the new Freeborn County death was one of five deaths reported throughout the state, of which two were residents of long-term care or assisted living facilities.

-The state health department reported tests were down again Monday with 9,672 tests completed.
-Those increase the state’s total tests completed to 1,733,292.
+The state health department reported tests decreased Monday with 9,672 tests completed.
+The new cases increase the state’s total tests completed to 1,733,292.

 Visits, voting punctuate big political week in Minnesota